lz2510/Tech/php.md

 ## if nullable type should set default value or not

     public function getReverseList(string $storerKey, ?string $reverseOrderId, ?int $interval = '', ?int $size=20): void

 The default is used only when the parameter is not specified; in particular, note that passing null does not assign the default value. the parameter is not specified means don't pass the parameter, passing null still means the parameter is specified.

-If the parameter could be not specified in some scinerio, then the default value is needed.
+If a parameter could not be specified in some scenario, then the default value is needed.
 For example, there are two calls.
-Only pass full parameters, another only passes part of parameters.
+One pass full parameters, another only passes part of parameters.

-If the parameters must be specified in any scineria, then the default value is not needed.
-If the paremeter could be null which means still be specified, then use nullable type.
-If the paremeter can't be null based on business logic, then don't use nullable type, let php language do the type hint check when the parameter is null incorrectly.
-If don’t want php level error and want   custom error, then type hint nullable and check in function code and throw custom exception.
+If the parameters must be specified in any scenario, then the default value is not needed.

+If the parameter could be null which means still be specified, then use nullable type.

+If the parameter can't be null based on business logic, then don't use nullable type, let php language do the type hint check when the parameter is null incorrectly.

 ### Nullable types